Ruthann Knudson

 Ruthann Knudson (1941-2018) was an American archaeologist.
 She is best known for her work on North American Paleoindian (Plainview) lithics.
 As a woman in early cultural resource management, Knudson was a strong advocate for the accurate representation of women in reservoir salvage archaeology.
 Additionally, she was also important in drafting and advocating for the National Historic Preservation Act Amendments of 1980.

 Early life and education

-Knudson was born on October 24, 1941, in Milwaukee, Wisconsin to Sidney and Clara Knudson (née Tappe).
+Knudson was born on October 24, 1941, in Milwaukee, Wisconsin, to Sidney and Clara Knudson (née Tappe).
 She is a descendant of members of the Seventh Day Baptist sect who settled in Wisconsin during the 19th century.
-Knudson was the oldest of three siblings and spent much her childhood in Duluth, Minnesota.
+Knudson was the oldest of three siblings and spent much of her childhood in Duluth, Minnesota.
 She moved to Duluth from Milwaukee when she was eight years old, where she attended Lincoln Elementary School.